Easy Crepes (VIDEO)

 Butter between crepes

-I know this sounds like a pain but when you’re cooking the crepes, lightly brush the pan with melted butter when you notice the crepes look matte and dry.
+I know this sounds like a pain but when you’re cooking the crepes, lightly brush the nonstick pan with melted butter when you notice the crepes look matte and dry.
 The butter not only adds flavor and crisps the edges but it also prevents sticking.
-Yes, using a non-stick skillet will help with sticking but trust me on this one.

 Cook one crepe at a time

-Unlike pancakes where you can make a few at a time, we need the space of an entire pan to spread the batter and cook each crepe evenly.
+Unlike pancake batter where you can cook a few at a time on one frying pan, we need the space of an entire pan to spread the batter and cook each crepe evenly.
 For consistency purposes, use a dry measuring cup to portion out each crepe.
-I prefer the 1/3 cup.
+I prefer the 1/3 cup (a cup of batter is way too much for one crepe).
+Wait until the crepe is golden brown to flip.

 Serve with your favorite fillings